After-Action Review of the Statewide Pandemic Response and Recovery

 For more information, visit the project page.

 The Washington State Legislature provided funding for the Washington Military Department to contract with the William D. Ruckelshaus Center to compare the traditional decision-making systems in Washington State with other decision-making structures and to provide recommendations for future emergency responses.
-The goal of the project is to implement a comprehensive, cross-jurisdictional exploration of lessons learned from the pandemic about the dynamic between traditional emergency management decision-making systems and other ways decision-making was structured for responses to the pandemic in WA.
+The goal of the project is to implement a comprehensive, cross-jurisdictional exploration of lessons learned from the pandemic about the dynamic between traditional emergency management decision-making systems and other ways decision making was structured for responses to the pandemic in Washington.
 This exploration will include exploring potential embedded or practiced biases and/or structures that impact considerations of equity, inclusion, and diversity.
 The project will engage participants in developing a set of recommendations for decision-making systems utilized in governments, universities, businesses, and other entities.

 You can learn more about the project here.